Are Ants Just a Nuisance, or Can They Actually Damage My Home?

 6. Thief Ants

 These yellowish to light brown ants are tiny and often confused with pharaoh ants.
-Also known as sugar ants, these pests are one of the tiniest household ant species.
+Also known as sugar ants, these pests are among the smallest household ant species.

 Though they are attracted to sugar and spilled grease in your home, that’s not what they’re known for stealing.
-They habitually thieve larvae, pupae and food from other nearby colonies.
+They habitually steal larvae, pupae and food from other nearby colonies.

 7. Argentine Ants